Cube Bikes

 CUBE is a German bicycle brand.

 History

 The company was founded in 1993 by Marcus Pürner, who began with an area of 50 m^{2} in his father's furniture factory in Waldershof, Germany.
 The company has expanded its production area to 55,000 m^{2} and sells to more than 60 countries all over the world.
-They currently sponsor Intermarché–Wanty–Gobert Matériaux.
+They currently sponsor TotalEnergies.

 Products

 The current product range consists of various types of mountain bikes, road bikes, cross bikes, triathlon bikes, e-bikes as well as trekking bikes.
 Ergonomically fitted women's bikes, bikes for kids, wear and accessories complete the product line-up.